Murder of Ashleigh Hall: Murder and trial

 Chapman used a fake Facebook profile, impersonating a teenage boy he named Peter Cartwright, to befriend Ashleigh Hall, a 17-year-old student from Darlington.
 In reality, he was a 33-year-old man living in his car.
 Chapman and Hall arranged to meet on 25 October 2009; text messages showed that she thought that the teenage boy's father was picking her up near to her home, and she got into his car.
 At Chapman's trial at Teesside Crown Court in March 2010, the prosecution said that Chapman had "kidnapped, raped and murdered" Hall.
 Following the murder, Chapman dumped the teenager's body in a field near Old Stockton Road, Sedgefield, County Durham.
 Chapman was arrested by the police the following day, for an unrelated matter, and while in custody he confessed to Hall's murder, and then showed them the place where he had left her body.

 At his trial, Chapman admitted to kidnapping, raping and murdering Hall, and was sentenced to life imprisonment, with a minimum term of 35 years.
 Following his conviction, Chapman is being held at HM Prison Frankland, located in County Durham.

 Aftermath

 Facebook criticised

-Facebook was criticised and accused of a "glairing failure" because it had not implemented online safety advice on its platform.
+Facebook was criticised and accused of a "glaring failure" because it had not implemented online safety advice on its platform.
 On 9 March 2010, Facebook, as a direct response to Hall's murder, warned under-18 users not to meet people they have only had contact with on the internet, and gave advice on how to stay safe online.
 They also said they were "deeply saddened".